deliberatedesign/frontend-tricks/developing-habits-to-work-faster.md

 ---

 I hope these things have inspired you to start developing your own habits.
 As we grow as developers and become more experienced - we should always be finding new ways to improve.
-I hope this helps you as much as it has helped me.